 With the continuing growth of natural building, COSBA decided that 2019 was the year to grow as well.
 In an effort to include all natural building techniques and to encompass a larger geographical range, we decided to rename our organization to the Natural Building Alliance (NBA).
 With our expansion, we will continue to advocate for the benefits of straw bale construction.
 Additionally, we will also be advocating for all natural building techniques.
-Whether, compressed earth block, hempcrete, light straw clay, cob or any other natural materials based construction technique, NBA will be at the center of providing education and hands-on experience to the public.
+Whether, compressed earth block, hempcrete, light straw clay, cob, or any other natural materials-based construction technique, NBA will be at the center of providing education and hands-on experience to the public.
 Although Colorado has been our region of focus until this year, NBA will be a voice for not only Colorado but for all of the inter-mountain states and beyond.

 Mark was raised in the Midwest, schooled in Ohio at the University of Dayton and paid for his schooling pouring concrete in the summers.
 He stuck with the concrete after moving to Colorado in ’73 and began a successful flatwork business in Boulder in ’82, selling the business in ’04.
 Natural building became a focus in ’99 and after his retirement became Executive Director of the Colorado Straw Bale Association 2003-2006.
 With COSBA Mark had an opportunity to work with Engineers Without Borders, train/teach Natural Building practices to students at the University of Colorado and trained indigenous people on several reservations throughout the western US and Mexico.
 Mark is now an avid gardener and can often be seen fly-fishing the many streams in Colorado.
 He is retired now and living in the straw bale and earthen plaster home he built north of Boulder.

 Mark Jensen has spent the last two decades building and teaching others the ins and outs of straw bale construction, healthy building material choices, and renewable energy options.
 He worked as the Construction Program Director for the nonprofit Red Feather Development Group for nine years on Indian Reservations throughout the west; teaching volunteers and tribal members every step of construction as they built a home for a local tribal family.
-Mark’s ability to teach others has also taken him to Kenya and most recently Nepal to teach straw bale construction as a form of safe, healthy and affordable housing.
+Mark’s ability to teach others has also taken him to Kenya and Nepal to teach straw bale construction as a form of safe, healthy and affordable housing.
 It is very important for Mark to continue to give back to the communities that are an integral part of his life and that have given him so much.
 Annually, Mark makes several pro bono trips to reservations in the west offering up his skills to better other people’s living conditions.
 Mark recently served on the Board of Directors for US Green Building Council’s Montana Chapter.

-Lisa Schroder is a professional engineer and architectural designer with over 16 years of experience in management, design, and construction, with a background in adobe brick construction.
+Lisa Morey is a professional engineer and architectural designer with over 16 years of experience in management, design, and construction, with a background in adobe brick construction.
 She is an author of “Adobe Homes for all Climates”, a book on how to build with adobe bricks.
 Lisa also holds a patent on an innovative building system that incorporates reinforcement and scaffolding into the adobe brick wall system.
 Lisa is Co-Founder of Colorado Earth LLC, based in Golden, Colorado.
 Colorado Earth manufacturers compressed earth blocks and adobe bricks, carries out design and engineering services, and constructs earthen walls.